 Regulations do exist around insert molding, especially as this process pertains to its use in medical equipment.
 The type of plastic needs to be compatible with the material of your insert and testing may need to be done before that insert is implemented.
 Occasionally, and despite the increased design flexibility, designs may not be suitable for insert molding, resulting in cosmetic imperfections or functional issues.

 How to Use Insert Molding in Your Designs

 Insert molding provides an opportunity to think outside the box.
-With components that can be mass produced as a sub assembly, like Right Angle Pin Headers, these products are easier to place into the mold machine, eliminating the need to individually place every contact pin.
+With components that can be mass-produced as a sub-assembly, like Right Angle Pin Headers, these products are easier to place into the molding machine, eliminating the need to individually place every contact pin.
 This results in a one-step insert process for an easier overmold, saving time and money.